glitch-game-club/glitch-game-club/README.md

 We are looking for the following kinds of people to get involved; Young people and their guardians, teachers, HTML5 game creators, writers to help develop our stories and scenarios, researchers and campaigners.

-* **Educational Mentors:** you will be a education practitioner who can advice about how to to run and share our project outcomes
+* [**Educational Mentors:**](https://github.com/mickfuzz/mozilla_html5_game_clubs/blob/master/CONTRIBUTING.md#documenting-best-practices-on-running-game-making-clubs) you will be a education practitioner who can advice about how to to run and share our project outcomes
-* **Web Mentors:** you will be a subject enthusiast from one of the area of  activity
+* [**Web Mentors:**](https://goo.gl/forms/gobJ9fOPm1XouBp72) you will be a subject enthusiast from one of the area of  activity
-* **In Person / Local Mentors:** (our pilot club in in Manchester, UK)
+* [**In Person / Local Mentors:**](https://goo.gl/forms/gobJ9fOPm1XouBp72) (our pilot club in in Manchester, UK)
-* **Game and Resource Creators:** to help build a library of remixable HTML5 games and linked resources.
-Thimble and Phaser.io are our go to tools
+* [**Game and Resource Creators:**](https://github.com/mickfuzz/mozilla_html5_game_clubs/blob/master/CONTRIBUTING.md#what-were-working-on-right-now) to help build a library of remixable HTML5 games and linked resources.
+Thimble and Phaser.io are our go-to tools
 * **Front End Web Designers:** to create a simple web presence which can be updated by Club participants as the project progresses
 * [**Families and School Clubs:**](https://goo.gl/forms/gobJ9fOPm1XouBp72) we have two groups of families and young people involved but are looking for more starting January 2017